AndrewVanAuken/EEE4775-HW3/README.md

 ## AI Usage

-ChatGPT was used to help interpret the assignment, explain FreeRTOS concepts such as task states and scheduling behavior, assist with the `xTaskCreate()` parameter justifications in Part B, and help develop the space-themed task system and written responses for Part C. Claude was used to help create and format the concurrency diagram.
+ChatGPT was used to help interpret the assignment, explain FreeRTOS concepts such as task states and scheduling behavior, assist with the `xTaskCreate()` parameter justifications in Part B, and help develop the space-themed tasks for Part C. Claude was used to help create and format the concurrency diagram.
 Google AI was used to research Zephyr RTOS and gather information for Part D.